Your Top Questions About Alcohol Addiction Treatment Centers Answered

 Group Meetings: Again, every inpatient facility is different, but many rehab centers will schedule group meetings in the morning, centered around broader discussions on addiction and recovery, the treatment process, the 12-step program, and other related topics.
 There may also be one last group meeting at night before bed, which is encouraged to come at an early hour, to help maintain this new positive routine.

 Therapy: As an inpatient patient, all your meals will be accounted for, so you’ll get lunch, too, after which many programs reserve the afternoon for therapy.
-The nature of the sessions will vary and be based on your individual needs, but most inpatient rehab facilities offer both group counseling sessions and cognitive behavioral therapy (CBT) which puts you one-on-one with a counselor.
+The nature of the sessions will vary and be based on your individual needs, but most inpatient rehab facilities offer both group counseling sessions and one-on-one sessions with a counselor, often focusing on cognitive behavioral therapy (CBT) techniques.

 Specialized Therapy: Other centers include broader offerings, such as specialized therapy sessions for anger, grief, or stress management; family therapy, where the roles the family dynamic plays in addiction and recovery are explored; or therapeutic outlets for creative expression, such as music, art, and dance programs.